Although my favourite digital

 Apart from perhaps overheating and damaging it, your signal will probably become unreadable and create QRM for others.
 This is especially important if you are using AFSK with tones generated by a PC audio card.
 Use your rig’s transmit monitor function for a simple but crude quality check.
 If you have a separate receiver or a monitor scope, listen to/monitor your own data transmissions to check the levels.
 If not, find a local ham who is willing to help you conduct some tests.
 If you have trouble contacting reasonably strong stations normally, and especially if you receive reports indicating poor quality signals, check those settings again.

 and be careful not to knock the microphone or PC audio level controls once set.
 It pays to keep a written note of the correct settings.
-You should really have figured those out before you left home but small adjustments may be needed in the field: ask a local to check the quality and width of your data signal when you first set up, and act on any adverse signal reports.
+You should really have figured those out before you left home but small adjustments may be needed in the field: ask a local to check the quality and width of your data signal when you first set up, and act on

 Back to quick links